webcomics/dosage/README.md

 - requests
 - six

-For certain modules you need th `cssselect` module, for bash argument completion you need the `argcomplete` module.
+For certain modules, you need the `cssselect` module, for bash argument completion you need the `argcomplete` module.

 ## Installation